Sefton Delmer: Wartime

-Delmer returned to Britain and worked for a time as an announcer for the German service of the BBC.
-After Hitler broadcast a speech from the Reichstag offering peace terms, Delmer responded immediately, stating that the British cast the terms in "your lying, stinking teeth".
-Delmer's instant, and unauthorised rejection had a great impact on Germany, where Joseph Goebbels concluded it had to have come from the government.
-That gave an impact any authorisation would have prevented and produced consternation in Whitehall.
-The effect was desirable, but it was unclear whether such a spokesman would again happen to say what the government wanted.
+Delmer returned to Britain and worked for a time as an announcer for the German Service of the BBC.
+After Hitler broadcast a speech from the Reichstag offering peace terms, Delmer responded immediately, stating that the British hurl the terms "right back at you, in your evil-smelling teeth".
+When, in 1945, Delmer learnt that he had been placed on Germany's Special Search List for arrest after the invasion of Britain, he concluded that it was this broadcast that had put him there.
+Delmer's instant (but unauthorised) rejection had a great impact on Germany, where Joseph Goebbels concluded it had to have come from the government.
+The forthright reaction caused consternation in Berlin, where it was assumed that it could not have been made without official clearance, but the lack of authorisation was later condemned in a House of Commons debate, with MP Richard Stokes deploring that the response had been made without the authority of parliament.

+Delmer considered that British wartime attempts to counter German propaganda were misguided, with broadcasts aimed at anti-Nazis who did not need convincing.
+When he was in a position to do so, he broadcast posing as a fanatical Nazi who was critical of the Nazi leadership, using salacious material about officials' sadomasochistic orgies, luring in listeners and breaking taboos about insulting Nazi officials.
+About 40% of German soldiers listened to Delmer's stations; they were among the top three in Munich, and very effective.

 Radio stations

-In September 1940, Delmer was recruited by the Political Warfare Executive (PWE), to organise black propaganda broadcasts to Nazi Germany as part of a psychological warfare campaign.
-Leonard Ingrams gained clearance for Delmer to work for the Political Intelligence Department of the Foreign Office.
-Based at Wavendon Towers (now in Milton Keynes), the operation joined a number of other "research units" operating propaganda broadcasts.
+In September 1940, Delmer was recruited by the Political Warfare Executive (PWE) to organise black propaganda broadcasts to Nazi Germany as part of a psychological warfare campaign.
+Leonard Ingrams of the PWE gained clearance for Delmer to work for the Political Intelligence Department of the Foreign Office.
+The operation joined a number of other "research units" operating propaganda broadcasts, based at Wavendon Tower (now in Milton Keynes), but in spring 1941, Delmer was given his own base, a former private house in nearby Aspley Guise.

 The concept was that the radio station would undermine Hitler by pretending to be a fervent Hitler-Nazi supporter.
 Under Delmer's leadership a number of notable people played a part: Muriel Spark, Ellic Howe, and Delmer's college friend, the cartoonist Osbert Lancaster.
 Some of Lancaster's Daily Express cartoons were reprinted into booklets aimed at civilians under German occupation and dropped by the RAF.

 Delmer's first, most notable success was a shortwave station: Gustav Siegfried Eins (Gustave Siegfried One), G3 in the Research units.
 It was "run" by the character "Der Chef", an unrepentant Nazi, who disparaged both Winston Churchill ("that flatfooted son of a drunken Jew") and the "Parteikommune", the "Party Commune" supporters who betrayed the Nazi revolution.
 The station name, "Gustav Siegfried Eins" (phonetic alphabet for "GS1") left a question in listeners' minds – did it mean Geheimsender 1: (Secret Transmitter 1) or Generalstab 1 (General Staff 1)?
-The station was broadcast from nearby Gawcott.

-GS1 went on the air on the evening of 23 May 1941.
-Der Chef, played by Peter Secklemann, a former Berlin journalist, was then the only member of the team to have arrived at the discreet house known as "The Rookery" in Aspley Guise, Bedfordshire.
-Another journalist, Johannes Reinholz, played an adjutant to Der Chef.